schwenkd/emote-flow/README.md

 # emote-flow
-Use MLFlow to track face sentiment detector model experiments.
+Use MLFlow to track face sentiment detector Tensorflow model experiments.
 Deploy on EC2 with Nvidia Triton Server.